lilith645/Diablo-Revived/README.md

 - ✅ Projectiles destroying barrels
 - ✅ Level up sound
 - ✅ All unique items dropping

+Bug fixes:
+- Shift + click to belt dupe (see issues)

 # How to Play
 - Build from source (precompiled releases to come in future)